-Interpersonal and Communication Skills.
-The social work student must demonstrate the interpersonal skills needed to relate effectively to other students, faculty, staff, clients and other professionals.
+Interpersonal and Communication Skills The social work student must demonstrate the interpersonal skills needed to relate effectively to other students, faculty, staff, clients and other professionals.
 These include compassion, objectivity, integrity and the demonstration of respect for, and consideration of others.
 The social work student must communicate effectively and sensitively with other students, faculty, staff, clients and other professionals.
-He/she must express ideas and feelings clearly and demonstrate a willingness and ability to listen to others.
-He/she must have sufficient skills in spoken and written English to understand the content presented in the program.
+They must express ideas and feelings clearly and demonstrate a willingness and ability to listen to others.
+They must have sufficient skills in spoken and written English to understand the content presented in the program.

 For admission to and continuance in the School of Social Work at the University of Washington, students must demonstrate a commitment to the core values of social justice and diversity.
 These values are critical to social work education and practice.